statsig-io/docs/docs/statsig-warehouse-native/guides/experiments.md

 There's two types of experiments in Statsig Warehouse Native:

 - Analyze: these are for 3rd-party or in-house exposure sources
 - Create & Analyze: these are Statsig-configured experiments.
-You can set up all of the configuration here, as well as track results.
+You can set up all of the configuration here, implement it through Statsig SDKs, and track results.

 ![Create Experiment](https://user-images.githubusercontent.com/102695539/264101231-45446c24-f8a9-4ae9-8b44-fff320458615.png)